lizkunmi001/FTSE-100-Analysis/README.md

 Excel: Quick, intuitive and used widley in industry practice and for smaller datasets

 Python: Excellent and great for large data, for data analysis can work well with larger datasets, better for automation.

+Key Insights

+Small Average Moves, Occasional Spikes:
+The FTSE 100’s average daily return is close to 0%, meaning the index tends to move in small increments day to day.
+However, there are occasional sharp rises or drops—these spikes often reflect major economic data releases or geopolitical news.

+Volatility Exists Even in Stability:
+The standard deviation (volatility) of daily changes is around 1%, indicating moderate short-term market swings.
+This level of fluctuation is typical for large indices like the FTSE 100 and highlights how even “stable” markets have daily uncertainty.

+Largest Moves Define Market Sentiment:
+The biggest single-day gain was roughly +{max_gain:.2f}%, while the largest drop reached about {max_loss:.2f}%.
+These moments tend to cluster around macroeconomic events, underlining how market sentiment can shift quickly within days.

+Conclusion

+This analysis shows that while the FTSE 100 is relatively stable in aggregate, daily returns can fluctuate noticeably.
+Regular visualization of these changes helps identify volatility clusters and provides a clearer picture of how external events impact UK market performance.